Hall Of Fame Pitchers Rich ‘Goose’ Gossage And Don Sutton Think Baseball Is In Trouble

 “Every box score you read, it’s 5.1 innings pitched for the starter.
 I’ll bet some guys in our box in Atlanta.
 A buck.
 Before the game, we’ll say, ‘What’s the over [for how long the starting pitcher will last]?
 It’s 5.1.
 I’ll bet the under because you know the starter is not going to make it.
 Even in the American League [in which, because of the designated hitter, managers don’t pinch-hit for pitchers].”

 Change is inevitable.
 The MLB discovered a long time ago that people are more likely to show up to see a game where guys are going to rake a few homers.
 If someone is showing up to see a pitcher, it is probably because he has a shot to strikeout a load of hitters.
-The days of the average fan getting excited over a low-scoring pitcher’s duel are in the rear-view mirror.
+The days of the average fan getting excited over a low-scoring pitcher’s duel are in the rearview mirror.
 Until what fans want from the game changes, the game will stay the way it is, and no amount of talk about the good ‘ol days is going to change that.
-Sorry Goose.
+Sorry, Goose.